Nitesh-kr30/Medical-Information-Retrieval-System/README.md

 Tanmay Parashar-> Data pre-processing + Symptom matching using query expansion via Synonyms(included in Final_file.ipynb)

-Nitesh Kumar chaurasia -> Symptom matching using query expansion via Synonyms((included in Final_file.ipynb) ) + data cleaning
+Nitesh Kumar chaurasia -> Symptom matching using query expansion via Synonyms((included in Final_file.ipynb) ) + Data pre-processing

-Shubham kumar chaoudhary -> PowerPoint createing & presentation + Web scraping to generate medication and treatment to respective diseases(included in Final_file.ipynb)
+Shubham kumar chaoudhary -> PowerPoint creating & presentation + Web scraping to generate medication and treatment to respective diseases(included in Final_file.ipynb)

 Mohit singh tanwar -> EDA + Web scraping to generate medication and treatment to respective diseases(included in Final_file.ipynb) + Report generation and respective documentation
 Feel free to contact any of us in case of any problem faced.